bigmoby/fglair_for_homeassistant/README.md

 1. Restart Home Assistant in order for the new component to show and all of your A/Cs in your account should appear in HASS.

+Note for A/C units with horizontal swing support, the horizontal swing and position can be changed but only the vertical position will be shown due to limitations with Home Assistant's climate entity.

 ## Known issues and missing features:

 - [X] Logging needs to be implemented